Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 Outdated Identity: They lacked a clear brand story—weren’t the cheapest, trendiest, or most convenient.

-Poor In-Store Experience: Messy aisles, low inventory, and lack of customer service.
+Poor In-Store Experience: Messy aisles, low inventory, and a lack of customer service plagued their stores.

 Slow to E-Commerce: They waited too long to prioritize online shopping and delivery options.